-Windows 10 Education comes with specific features that benefit educators and students, while Windows 10 Pro is designed for professionals of all types to use.
-Windows 10 Education is effectively a variant of Windows Pro equipped with education-specific default settings and without Cortana.
+Windows 10 Education comes with specific features that benefit educators and students, while Pro is designed for professionals of all types.
+Education is effectively a variant of Pro equipped with education-specific default settings and without Cortana.

-In this article, I’ll talk about the differences and fundamental similarities between Windows 10 Education and Pro.
+In this article, I’ll discuss the differences and fundamental similarities between Windows 10 Education and Pro.

 We’ll also examine the pros and cons of both the Windows 10 Education and Pro editions.

-While there are differences between Windows 10 Education and Pro, they both have a lot in common.
-This is a result of the fact that Windows 10 Education is a variant of Windows 10 Pro.
+While there are differences between Windows 10 Education and Pro, they have much in common.
+This is a result of the fact that Education is a variant of Pro.

 Here are a few similarities between the Windows 10 Pro and Education editions:

 - Mobile device management.